 - The Bernstein Bear books (any of them)

 - The Pumpkin Patch Parable (as well as The Sunflower Parable, The Pine Tree Parable, and The Parable of the Lily)

 - The Way Home: A Princess Story (a little too advanced for preschoolers but definitely good for elementary)

 Read-Alouds for Elementary/Older Elementary or Middle School Chapter Books:

-We’re in this season right now, as my oldest is now in second grade, and our middle is in kindergarten.
+We’re in this season right now where all of our kids are reading.
 I love the sweet time of chapter book read-alouds together!